 GeneCards Summary for APLN Gene

 APLN (Apelin) is a Protein Coding gene.
-Diseases associated with APLN include obesity and syndrome of inappropriate antidiuretic hormone.
+Diseases associated with APLN include syndrome of inappropriate antidiuretic hormone and obesity.
 Among its related pathways are Signaling by GPCR and Signaling by GPCR.
 GO annotations related to this gene include receptor binding and apelin receptor binding.

 UniProtKB/Swiss-Prot for APLN Gene